 The exclude list names files by basename (e.g., AGENTS.md) or path prefix (e.g., .agents/) to remove from the default protected set.
 Dot-folder path prefixes in the exclude list (e.g. .cursor/) also opt that directory out of the general top-level-dot-folder protection rule.
 The remaining protected files still enforce the configured policy.
 This is useful when a workflow is explicitly designed to manage one specific instruction file or configuration directory without disabling all protection.

-create-pull-request with fallback-to-issue: the branch is pushed normally, then a review issue is created with a PR creation intent link, a [!WARNING] banner explaining why the fallback was triggered, and instructions to review carefully before creating the PR.
+create-pull-request with fallback-to-issue: when protected files are detected, gh-aw skips pushing and creates a review issue with a PR creation intent link, a [!WARNING] banner explaining why the fallback was triggered, and instructions to review carefully before creating the PR.

 push-to-pull-request-branch with fallback-to-issue: instead of pushing to the PR branch, a review issue is created with the target PR link, patch download/apply instructions, and a review warning.